+This very real sense that many have is due to real issues, of course, but it’s also been present in business practices for several decades now.
 The relentless pursuit of dirty energy can be seen as an expression of this symptom.
 Why not go for it all now, who knows if there will be a tomorrow?
 Pollution doesn’t really matter if we can’t imagine ourselves being here for any length of time.
 Corporate America’s relentless focus on the next quarter’s earnings is another example.
-In individuals, we see people use drugs or drink to excess because they don’t expect to be around long enough to have it catch up with them.
+In individuals with PTSD, we see people do reckless things because they don’t expect to be around long enough to have the long term effects of their actions catch up with them.

 Symptoms of PTSD #3: Hyperarousal

 • Sleep problems

 A culture of 24/7 and frenetic pace of living can be seen as corollaries.

 Note the lack of civility in areas as diverse as professional sports, police brutality, the tenor of Americans towards those they disagree with, the stunningly blunt and hostile tweets of some political leaders.
 Mass shootings by disgruntled men also certainly fit into this category.

 Update for 2021: uhhh, the very self centered focus on self at the expense of others in many quarters around pandemic issues, and the insurrection attempt due to the inability to accept reality based outcomes could be seen as very unfortunate exacerbation of symptoms that have been brewing for years.

 I think it is clear to most people that the amount of government and commercial surveillance is excessive.
 Historically there have been rises of secret police and spying organizations all over the world that get more and more corrupt and paranoid over time.
 This can be seen as an organizational level expression of the PTSD symptom of hypervigilance.